 This was achieved “through intensive statistics courses, close supervision of research projects, and visits to various research institutes and agencies in the area,” according to Rojo, who is responsible for the students’ computational training and research projects.

 Owing to Rojo’s sustained efforts and leadership, the American Mathematical Society (AMS) selected RUSIS@UNR for its award “Programs that make a difference” in 2014.
-The RUSIS program was commended for serving “as a model program for others to emulate,” and praised “its high level of commitment and successful efforts to improve diversity in the profession of mathematics in the United States.”
+The RUSIS program was commended for serving “as a model program for others to emulate,” and praised for “its high level of commitment and successful efforts to improve diversity in the profession of mathematics in the United States.”

 Rojo also received the Don Owen Award from the American Statistical Association in 2010.
 The award is presented to a statistician who embodies the three-fold accomplishments of excellence in research, statistical consultation and service to the statistical community.

 Rojo’s commitment toward increasing student diversity and helping low-income, minority and first-generation students excel in mathematics and statistics has deep roots in his personal life.
 Born to working-class Mexican parents, Rojo—a first generation college student—completed his schooling in Ciudad Juárez.
 One of five children, Rojo worked “as a painter, a railway worker and a gas station attendant in high school” to help pay for some of his expenses, he writes in a SACNAS (Society for Advancement of Chicanos/Hispanics and Native Americans in Science) biography project.